javi086/SQLServer_Final_Group_Project/README.md

     * Description:
 2. (ROLE - TBD): Suhani Mehta - n01750525
   * Description:

+3. (User Manual, Seed Data, Testing & Evaluation): Kyle Chau - n10004894
+    * Description: Created a user-friendly startup guide for setting up and using the MultimediaSolutions database.
+This included step-by-step instructions for database creation, initialization, and verification using SQL Server Management Studio.
+Developed and documented seed data to populate the database for testing purposes.
+Performed testing and evaluation of all database components, including tables, views, and stored procedures, by executing validation queries and confirming expected outputs.
+Ensured proper functionality by identifying and resolving errors during script execution.
    # Database Design
 -  Customer Table
 Stores customer personal and subscription details